CBD ISOLATE VS. Full Spectrum CBD OIL

 Can CBD Be Used Without Getting High?

-A big concern when using cannabis products is the psychoactive side effect that may arise due to the possible presence of THC in the substance.
-CBD can be extracted from a marijuana plant to avoid the psychoactive constituents.
+A big concern when using cannabis products is the psychotropic side effect that may arise due to the possible presence of THC in the substance.
+CBD can be extracted from a marijuana plant to avoid the psychotropic constituents.
 In some countries, it is illegal to distribute cannabis-based substances with a THC content of more than 0.3%.
-Below this level, it is expected that the psychoactive properties of the marijuana product will be inconsequential.
+Below this level, it is expected that the psychotropic properties of the marijuana product will be inconsequential.
 It is legal in countries like the UK to purchase cannabis-based products, even without a doctor’s prescription, provided it has a THC level of 0.3% or less.
 So, you can use cannabis-based products without getting high.
 Companies just have to make sure the CBD has been extracted, without the THC content.

 In the extraction of CBD, there are two popular approaches that manufacturers use.
 They may remove just the THC content from the cannabinoids and leave the other constituents.
 Cannabidiol extracted by this method is full spectrum CBD.
 On the other hand, they may choose to extract the CBD only, without any of the other constituents, thereby making CBD the sole compound.
 Cannabidiol made this way is called CBD Isolate.